How To Rescue Dogs From Annual Yulin Meat Festival

 — dominic dyer (@domdyer70) June 16, 2018

-For those who want to help save these lovable creatures, there are adoption shelters who have harboured these animals.
+For those who want to help save these lovable creatures, there are adoption shelters who have harbored these animals.
 Some of the dogs are sent to America and are up for adoption.
-One shelter is the South Hampton Animal Shelter which gives pet lovers an array of ways to help their rescues.
+One shelter is the South Hampton Animal Shelter, which gives pet lovers an array of ways to help their rescues.
 Another shelter in Asia that has opened its doors to Yulin rescues is the Soi Dog Foundation.

-For those who want to participate in ending the Yulin festival together, you can sign the Care2 petition, which is a petition to China’s president, Xi Jinping.
-The petition asks the Chinese president end dog-eating practices altogether.
+For those who want to participate in ending the Yulin festival altogether, you can sign the Care2 petition, which is a petition to China’s president, Xi Jinping.
+The petition asks the Chinese president to end dog-eating practices altogether.